 Scoubidou Bedside Table Lamp

-Materials: Plastified iron wire, black rubber caps.
-Black Scoubidou wire and an early plastic ribbon in yellow, blue and orange.
-Bakelite socket.
+Materials: Round plasticised iron wire rods base.
+Black rubber caps.
+Black Scoubidou wire.
+Conical lampshade made of some early plastic ribbon in yellow, blue and orange.
+Bakelite E27 socket.

 Height: 28 cm / 11.02”